Paul Thompson (oral historian)

 Paul Thompson (born 1935) is a British sociologist and oral historian.
-Prior to his recent retirement, he held the position of research professor of sociology at the University of Essex.
+Prior to his retirement, he held the position of research professor of sociology at the University of Essex.
 Thompson is regarded as a pioneer in social science research, particularly due to the development of life stories and oral history within sociology and social history.

 Academic career

 Thompson was educated at the University of Oxford, graduating in 1958 with First Class Honours in modern history.
 He obtained a D.Phil. (also at the University of Oxford) in 1964.
 This was entitled London Working Class Politics and the Formation of the London Labour Party, 1885-1914.
 In 1964, having spent three years as a Junior Research Fellow at Queen's College, Oxford, Thompson was appointed Lecturer in Sociology (Social History) at the newly established University of Essex.
 He was to continue his research and teaching in sociology and social history at Essex, being appointed research professor in sociology, in 1988.

 Between 1994 and 2001, Thompson was also the Director of ESDS Qualidata, University of Essex, where he actively pursued his interest in the preservation of qualitative research materials for secondary use.
 In doing so, he deposited most his own datasets there while at the same time he was actively involved in the development of this archival service.